eclipse-openj9/openj9-docs/docs/xxclassrelationshipverifier.md

 # -XX:[+|-]ClassRelationshipVerifier

-This option enables and disables the recording of class relationships in the verifier to delay validation until triggered by class loading.
+This option enables or disables the recording of class relationships in the verifier to delay validation until triggered by class loading.

 :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** You cannot use this setting in conjunction with [`-Xfuture`](xfuture.md) or [`-Xverify:all`](xverify.md), which itself enables `-Xfuture`.